 AML Compliance Officer

 The second step of the customer onboarding process is risk assessment.
-Businesses determine the current risk level of the customer by implementing CDD procedures.
-One of the most used methods in risk assessment is the implementation of sanction, PEP and adverse media screening.
-People in this data are high-risk customer profiles for businesses.
-Our AML Screening Software is a sanction, PEP and adverse media screening service.
-With our AML Screening Software, businesses can meet their KYC and CDD obligations in customer onboarding processes within seconds.
+Businesses evaluate the level of risk associated with a customer by carrying out CDD steps.
+One of the most common methods of risk assessment is the implementation of sanctions, PEP, and adverse media screening.
+These individuals are considered high-risk customer profiles by businesses.
+Our AML Screening Software offers a service that includes sanction, PEP, and adverse media screening.
+By using our software, businesses can fulfill their KYC and CDD obligations in a matter of seconds.

 Detecting and Reporting Suspicious Activities

-Financial institutions are obliged to report their customers' suspicious transactions that carry financial crime risk.
-The suspicious transaction reported is investigated by the supervisory body.
-So how do financial institutions detect suspicious transactions?
+Financial institutions have a responsibility to report any transactions that pose a risk of financial crime, and these reports are thoroughly investigated by the supervisory body.
+But how do financial institutions actually identify suspicious transactions?